Aman Android SDK

 Prerequisites

-Aman SDK will allow your Android
+Aman SDK will allow your Android application to:

 - initiates full-screen activities to get the shipping address, method of shipping, and payment information.